The Ultimate Guide to Hiring Virtual Assistants in 2026

 • If the virtual assistant doesn't work out, you start over

-• Most contractors work out of home offices with personal computers so IT security can be a risk.
-Hirees must ensure that assistants use security tools like password managers and VPNs to safeguard sensitive data.
+• Most contractors work from home offices using personal computers, which can pose IT security risks.
+Hirees must ensure that assistants use security tools, such as password managers and VPNs, to safeguard sensitive data.

 • Contactors often have multiple clients, so availability may be an issue